 People whose symptoms return when prednisone is decreased are sometimes given an immunomodulating drug (azathioprine or mercaptopurine).
-Additionally, some people benefit from infliximab, adalimumab, vedolizumab, golimumab, ustekinumab, or tofacitinib.
+Additionally, some people benefit from infliximab, adalimumab, vedolizumab, golimumab, ustekinumab, tofacitinib, or ozanimod.

 People with severe colitis are hospitalized, and high-dose corticosteroids and fluids are given intravenously.
 Doctors may continue to give mesalamine.
 People with heavy rectal bleeding may require blood transfusions.
-People who do not respond to these treatments within 3 to 7 days may be given intravenous infliximab, vedolizumab, or cyclosporine or may need surgery.
+People who do not respond to these treatments within 3 to 7 days may be given intravenous infliximab, vedolizumab, or cyclosporine or may need surgery to remove their colon.
 People who have severe or difficult to treat colitis but who do not need to be hospitalized may be given tacrolimus.

 People whose disease occurs suddenly, rapidly, and with great pain or who may have toxic megacolon are hospitalized.
 All antidiarrheal drugs are stopped, no food or drugs are given by mouth, and doctors pass a tube through the nose and into the stomach or small intestine to remove contents from the stomach or small intestine.
 People are given intravenous fluids and electrolytes and high-dose intravenous corticosteroids or cyclosporine.
 Doctors also give antibiotics.
 People may be given infliximab.